State attorney general's office to oversee grand jury in shooting

 As officers responded, they reported shots having been fired.
 An officer attempting to make contact with Ojeda also reported seeing him holding a handgun behind his back.

-Scottsbluff Police attempted to negotiate with Ojeda for about 5 1/2 hours, initiating phone calls with the man, using bull horns and even sending in robots to communicate with the man.
+Scottsbluff Police attempted to negotiate with Ojeda for about 5 1/2 hours, initiating phone calls him, using bull horns and even sending in robots to communicate with the man.

-At about 5:26 p.m., SWAT officers entered the home and Scottsbluff Police Chief Kevin Spencer confirmed that Ojeda was shot and killed.
+At about 5:26 p.m., SWAT officers entered the home and Scottsbluff Police Chief Kevin Spencer confirmed that Ojeda had been shot and killed.

-The Nebraska State Patrol began an investigation into the shooting immediately after it occurred, with troopers seen arriving on scene as officers with other agencies secured it with crime scene tape.
+Spencer said he requested the Nebraska State Patrol investigate the shooting.
+The Nebraska State Patrol began its investigation into the shooting immediately, with troopers seen arriving on scene as officers with other agencies secured it with crime scene tape.

+Nebraska State Patrol Capt.
+Kurt Von Minden, Troop E commander, said a team made up of officers from throughout the state and specialized in investigating shootings has been assigned.